Mayank-31k/AI-Web-Scrapper/README.md

 # Scrappy-AI

-A web application that allows you to scrape websites and analyze the content using AI (DeepSeek).
+A web application that allows you to scrape websites, extract various types of content, and analyze it using AI (DeepSeek).

 ## Features

+- **Multiple Scraping Modes**:
-- Scrape content from any public website
+  - Text content extraction
-- Optionally use CSS selectors to target specific elements
+  - Link extraction (internal/external)
+  - Image extraction with previews
+  - Video extraction (including YouTube and Vimeo embeds)
-- Analyze scraped content with DeepSeek AI
+- AI-powered content analysis using DeepSeek
+- Select and download multiple items
 - Clean, responsive web interface
-- Real-time results
+- Real-time results with loading indicators
+- Option to use CSS selectors for precise content targeting

 ## Prerequisites